randrew934/sol_bet_anything_dapp/README.md

+### Note: Relevant links for every section are at the end of the section.

+---

 # 🕹️ PREDICTION MARKETS

 In 2024, Polymarket saw record numbers.
 The trading volume, number of active traders, and open interest have all hit all-time highs.
 For instance, November alone saw a whopping $2.63 billion in trading volume all thanks to the US General Election.